GoogleChrome/web.dev/src/site/content/en/blog/native-lazy-loading/index.md

 ## Conclusion

-Baking in native support for lazy loading images and iframes can make it significantly easier for developers to improve the performance of their web pages.
-We will always love to hear feedback:
+Baking in native support for lazy-loading images and iframes can make it significantly easier for developers to improve the performance of their web pages.
+We always love to hear feedback:

 - Are you noticing any unusual behaviour with this feature enabled in Chrome?
 [File a bug](https://bugs.chromium.org/p/chromium/issues/entry) and we’ll help you.